 Gain new insights and develop strategies to strengthen civics, social studies, and history education in your classroom, school, district, or organization!
-The Civic Learning Institute (CLI) offers engaging, interactive professional learning for teachers and leaders in K-12 and higher education.

 Online Courses

-Choose one of our four-week online courses focused on strengthening civics, history, and social studies education.
+Choose one of our upcoming four-week online courses focused on strengthening civics, history, and social studies education.
 Taught by leading scholars, coached by practicing educators, and mixed live and asynchronous learning.

 Professional Development in Your School